arifegulsah/arifegulsah/README.md

 I am Gülşah, a software engineering student, from Turkey.
 I really enjoy AI technology and am interested in Python🐍 and its libraries.

-- 🔭 I’m currently working on Image and Sound Processing.
-- 🌱 I'm currently learning more about Machine Learning techniques with Keras, Tensorflow and OpenCV.
 - 📖 To reach my articles published on Medium: https://medium.com/@arifegulsaherol
-- 🥅 2022 Goals: Specializing in Machine Learning and Python.
 - 📫 How to reach me: arifegulsaherol@gmail.com
 - ⚡ Fun Fact: I love traveling, cooking and hiking.